iben12/vscode-docker-remote/README.md

 If you start the server, you will notice that the port opened by the application (3000) is automatically forwarded to your `localhost`.
 You can open it in your browser just as it was running on your local machine.

-When it comes to debugging, you can start a Debugger Terminal from the 'Run' pane or in the Terminal panel.
+When it comes to debugging, you can start a Debugger Terminal from the _Run_ pane or in the Terminal panel.
 Set your breakpoints and start the application or run the tests.
 Debug just works.

 Extensions (ex. linting/formatting tools) can be installed into the remote VS Code instance as well.
-This can be done either from the Extensions pane using 'Install in Dev Conatiner' button or 'Add to .devcontainer.json' from the context menu.
+This can be done either from the Extensions pane using _Install in Dev Conatiner_ button or _Add to .devcontainer.json_ from the context menu.
 In this setup `eslint` and `prettier` are added.

 ---
 ## Background